Applying a Rule to Existing Orders

 - The timezone for the dates is the same as your Shopify store

-If this looks correct click on the button again and the orders will start processing in the background.
+2. If this looks correct, click on the button again, and the orders will start processing in the background.

-You can see which orders have been processed by clicking on the Activity Log link in the left menu.
+You can see which orders have been processed by clicking Activity Log in the left menu.

 Notes about Applying a Rule to Existing Orders

-There's a few things to keep in mind while reprocessing existing orders.
-We recommend you read this section carefully to understand how the processed works.
+There are a few things to keep in mind while reprocessing existing orders.
+We recommend you read this section carefully to understand how the process works.